These birds are choking on a plastic ocean

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-This story is part of a CNN series called "Vanishing."
+This story is part of CNN's "Vanishing" series.
 Learn more about the sixth extinction and get involved.

 Midway Atoll (CNN)Shock, combined with a little wonder at the unnatural.
 That's how I feel as I watch the knife slice through the sternum of a dead Laysan albatross.